airalab/robonomics-wiki/docs/en/raspberry-setup.md

 ```bash
 ssh ubuntu@192.168.43.56
 ```
-If you install our "ready to use" image, then go to the next article [MQTT Broker](/docs/mqtt-broker/).
+If you have already installed our "ready to use" image, then go to the next article [MQTT Broker](/docs/mqtt-broker/).
 Otherwise, continue manual installation.

 ## Manual Installation